Manner (confectionery)

-Manner ([ˈmanɐ]) is a line of confectionery from the Austrian conglomerate, Josef Manner & Comp AG.
+Manner ([ˈmanɐ]) is a line of confectionery from the Austrian conglomerate Josef Manner & Comp AG.
 The corporation, founded in 1890, produces a wide assortment of confectionery products.
 These include wafers, long-life confectionery, chocolate-based confectionery, sweets, cocoa and a variety of seasonal products.

 The company's best-known product are the "Neapolitan wafers", introduced in 1898.
 They are sold in blocks of ten 47 x 17 x 17 mm hazelnut-cream filled wafers.
 The hazelnuts were originally imported from the Naples region in Italy, hence the name.
-The basic recipe has remained unchanged to this day.

 The company logo is a picture of St Stephen's Cathedral in Vienna.
 This dates to the 1890s, when Josef Manner (1865–1947) opened his first shop next to the cathedral.
 The Archdiocese of Vienna and the Manner Company agreed that the company may use the cathedral in its logo in return for funding the wages of one stonemason performing repair work on the structure.

+History

+Rise to become the leading confection company

+The experienced businessman Josef Manner ran a small shop on Stephansplatz in Vienna, where he offered chocolate and fig coffee.
+Manner acquired the concession and the premises of a small chocolate producer in Margareten and founded the "Josef Manner Chocolate Factory" on 1 March 1890 together with his brothers.
+Just six months later they moved to Hernals.
+By 1897, the company already had 100 employees.
+The Manner cut was invented in 1898.

+In 1900, Johann Georg Riedl took over half of the shares in the company and laid the foundation for the collaboration between the families that continues to this day.
+By 1913, Josef Manner had risen to become the leading confectionery producer in Austria-Hungary, when the Wilhelminenstraße in Vienna-Hernals factory which is still in use today, was built.
+In October 1913, the company was converted into a public limited company and had 3,000 employees.
+From March 1922, the Anglo-Austrian Bank held the majority of company shares.
+Due to restrictions of the economic crisis of 1935, the company had to reduce the share capital from 6 to 4.5 million schillings and the company founder Josef Manner withdrew from the operative business the same year.